inno5o/TheCoinSociety/Wazuh/Implementation.md

 sudo ./wazuh-install.sh -a
 ```

-This deployed the Wazuh components required for centralized monitoring.
+This deployed the Wazuh components required for centralised monitoring.

 **Evidence:**